Holidays Calendar for June 18, 2016

 • 1918 Born: Franco Modigliani, Italian-American economist and academic, Nobel Prize laureate for his work on household savings and the dynamics of financial markets.

 • 1913 Born: Robert Mondavi, American winemaker.
-His technical improvements and marketing strategies made wines of Napa Valley in California known around the world.
-Nowadays New World wines use standard labeling, that was introduced by Mondavi.
+His technical improvements and marketing strategies made the wines of Napa Valley in California well-known around the world.

-• 1902 Died: Samuel Butler, English author and poet, best remembered for piece Erewhon and novel The Way of All Flesh.
+• 1902 Died: Samuel Butler, English author and critic, best remembered for his satirical utopian novel Erewhon and semi-autobiographical novel The Way of All Flesh.

 • 1900 Boxer Rebellion: Empress Dowager Longyu of China ordered all foreigners in Beijing to be killed, including foreign diplomats and their families.
-About 100 were killed.
+About 100 people died.

 • 1845 Born: Charles Louis Alphonse Laveran, French physician and parasitologist, Nobel Prize laureate for his discoveries of parasitic protozoans as causative agents of infectious diseases, like malaria and trypanosomiasis.

 • 1815 The Battle of Waterloo: Napoleon Bonaparte was defeated by Duke of Wellington and Gebhard Leberecht von Blücher.
-Bonaparte was forced to abdicate the throne of France for the second and the last time.
+He was forced to abdicate the throne of France for the second and last time.

 • 1812 The U.S. Congress declared war on Great Britain, Canada and Ireland.